Staplehurst

-Staplehurst /ˈsteɪpəlhɜrst/ is a town and civil parish in the borough of Maidstone in Kent, England, 9 miles south of the town of Maidstone and with a population of 5,947.
-The town lies on the route of a Roman road, which is now incorporated into the course of the A229.
+Staplehurst /ˈsteɪpəlhɜrst/ is a village and civil parish in the borough of Maidstone in Kent, England, 9 miles south of the town of Maidstone and with a population of 6,700.
+The village lies on the route of a Roman road, which is now incorporated into the course of the A229.
 The name Staplehurst comes from the Old English 'stapol' meaning a 'post, pillar' and 'hyrst', as a 'wooded hill'; therefore, 'wooded-hill at a post', a possible reference to a boundary marker at the position of All Saints' church atop the hill along the road from Maidstone to Cranbrook.
 The parish includes the hamlet of Hawkenbury.

 History

 The first written mention of Staplehurst was in 1242 in a Tax list, whilst All Saints' Church is believed to date back to the 12th century.
 The village was initially a series of hamlets and farmsteads set around local manors including Loddenden Manor, which still stands as a private residence in the heart of the village and dates back to the 16th century.
 With time these hamlets joined up to form the village.

 In the early 19th century, Staplehurst was often visited by invalids seeking recuperation, especially those from Romney Marsh and East Kent, apparently attracted by the purity of the air.

-The Staplehurst rail crash, in 1865, is a significant event in the history of the village.
+The Staplehurst rail crash, in 1865,is a significant event in the history of the village.
 Charles Dickens, who was on board, was uninjured, but affected by the incident for the rest of his life.

 In 2003, Staplehurst won the Kent Village of the Year Competition.

 Elderden Farm near Staplehurst was a centre of police investigations following the Securitas depot robbery in 2006.